 On October 1, 2013, the Library joined a network as a full member for the first time when the Groton Public Library – the last standalone public library in Eastern Massachusetts – became the 36th member of the Merrimack Valley Library Consortium (MVLC).
 As a full member, GPL shares a common library system, shares resources more efficiently among member libraries, and receives tremendous value and support in return.

 When the COVID-19 pandemic hit in March 2020 and everything shuttered, within two weeks, GPL had turned its service models inside out.
 GPL was the first in the state to offer curbside pick-up; we served patrons through the first floor windows in Children’s; patrons could get e-Cards online; staff supplied all services for patrons (research, printing, scanning, faxing, etc.); and virtual programming for all ages was offered within two weeks of closing.
 Online activities, take-and-makes, puzzles, books, movies, and regular communication with library staff was a point of normalcy and pleasure for all now stuck at home.
 We offered computers by appointment, then browsing, and then finally reopened the building on June 15, 2021, which was a truly glorious day of celebration.
-It took some time for use to fully rebound, in part because of frozen library budget and town-wide hiring freeze for 1.5 years.
+It took some time for use to fully rebound, in part because of frozen or cut library budget and town-wide hiring freeze for 1.5 years.
 We had reduced hours, but after hiring three new staff members, on Jan.
-1, 2022, GPL finally reopened to our usual 48 hours per week.
-And in September 2022, Sunday hours returned.
+1, 2023, GPL finally reopened to our usual 48 hours per week.
+And in September 2023, Sunday hours returned.

 The Groton Public Library has been an important part of the community for 170 years.
 We are fortunate to live in a community that recognizes a good public library is a priceless asset to all.
 The Library is committed to remaining on the cutting edge of advancing technology and the acquisition of new and interesting material.
 The Groton Public Library continues to uphold the motto inscribed over its doors―“Open to All” ―and will remain a center for community activity in the years and decades to come.